dotnet/maui-samples/README.md

 * `Build` : Builds the Project.
 * `Install` : Installs the Application on a Device or Emulator.
-* `SignAndroidPackage` : Builds the package for Publishing.
 * `Clean` : Clean the Project.

 You can then select the `Project` and then the `Configuration` (`Debug` or `Release`) you want to `Build`.

 To Debug goto the `Run` Tab and make sure `DebugAndroid` is selected.
 Click the Run button.
-You will be prompted on which project you wish to run, then asked if you want to attach the debugger.
+You will be prompted on which project you wish to run, then asked which `TargetFramework` you want to target.
+For now only `net6.0-android` is supported.
+You will then be asked if you want to attach the debugger.
 Finally you will be asked which configuration you wish to use `Debug` or `Release`.
 After this the application should deploy and run, breakpoints should behave as normal.